 In the G1, Timemore created a grinder that is both similar (in its materials) and different (in its style) from the other models in its lineup.
 Where the NANO and Slim have more of a contemporary look, the G1, in its juxtaposition of manmade and natural materials, has a classic, modern aesthetic.
 The grinder is bookended by black walnut but has a strong center of dark gray aluminum.
 The most obvious difference, though, is in the G1’s rounded cuboid shape, a departure from the true cylinders of the NANO and Slim Pluses and C2 before them.
 The G1 is truly a one-of-a-kind grinder from a company that is fast becoming the foremost manufacturer of affordable premium hand mills.

 The G1 Plus, like all Timemore grinders, has a stepped grind adjustment system.
 The grind size is set by turning a dial on the bottom of the center burr.
 The dial, which is on a wheel attached to the axle, pushes the center burr closer to the outer burr when turned clockwise (creating a finer grind), and pulls the burr away from the outer burr when turned counterclockwise (creating a coarser grind).
-The system is easy to learn, especially since each “step” is accompanied by an audible, dare I say pleasing, click.
-The G1 Plus offers a full grind range, with espresso starting around 7 clicks from zero and pour over starting at around 15.
+The system is easy to learn, especially since each “step” is accompanied by an audible, dare we say pleasing, click.
+The G1 Plus offers a full grind range, with espresso starting around 7 clicks from zero and pour over starting at around 15, and a total practical range of around 30-35 clicks.
 See the manual for recommendations.

 Dual bearings for axle stability

 |Grinder Body Dimensions:||170 mm x 50 mm x 50 mm|

 |Model:||Chestnut C2||Chestnut NANO||Chestnut Slim||Chestnut G1||NANO Plus||Slim Plus||G1 Plus|